 - Distance: 2km Round-Trip

-- When: Year round (just ensure you have appropriate footwear in the winter)
+- When: Year round (ensure you have appropriate footwear in the winter)

 - Pet-friendly: Yes, just keep your dogs on a leash

 - Parking: Yes.
-Google Map directions to Whistler Train Wreck parking lot can be found HERE.
+You can find Google Map directions to Whistler Train Wreck parking lot HERE.

 The Train Wreck hike and suspension bridge is located on the south end of Whistler in the Cheakamus neighbourhood (across Highway 99 from Function Junction).
 Turn east off the highway and follow Cheakamus Lakes Road.
-You’ll cross a bridge and a bit further up you’ll see signage for Train Wreck on the right.
-Turn right then follow the road to the end.
+After you cross a bridge, you’ll see signage for Train Wreck on the right.
+Turn right when you see the signage then follow the road to the end.
 The trailhead is located at the bottom of the road on the right hand side and parking is about 100m past the trailhead on the left.
 You can find the Whistler Train Wreck parking lot on Google Maps HERE.